cellml/cellml-specification/README.rst

 The content has been reworked to include an informal guide embedded within the normative specification text (in version 2.0).

 If things work correctly, changes in this repository will be reflected over at: https://cellml-specification.readthedocs.org/.
+Any pull requests opened will also be built on read the docs.

 Building the documentation locally
 ----------------------------------